CowDogMoo/warpgate/cmd/README.md

 **Parameters:**

-cmd: A Cobra command object containing flags and arguments for the command.
+- cmd: A Cobra command object containing flags and arguments for the command.
-args: A slice of strings containing additional arguments passed to the command.
+- args: A slice of strings containing additional arguments passed to the command.
-bp: A Blueprint struct containing the blueprint configuration.
+- blueprint: A Blueprint struct containing the blueprint configuration.

 **Returns:**

-error: An error if any issue occurs while building the images.
+- error: An error if any issue occurs while building the images.

 ---